unlimadev/TON-highload-wallet-v2/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new recipes, feel free to fork this repository and submit a pull request.
-Please ensure you follow the contribution guidelines outlined in `CONTRIBUTING.md`.

 ## Contact